 There’s a beautiful Red Maple tree that sits about ten feet away from my house.
 No matter what time of year, I always have to sweep out the leaves that blow into my garage.

-It’s worse in the fall, obviously, but this is a year-round problem.
+Obviously, it’s worse in the fall, but this is a year-round problem.

-In my experience, the best ways to keep leaves from blowing into my garage are to replace my garage door seals, add a threshold seal at the base of the door, and add a fan to help equalize the air pressure.
+The best ways to stop leaves from blowing into garages are to replace my garage door seals, add a garage door leaf guard at the base of the door, and add a fan to help equalize the air pressure.

 I’ll go into each in a little more detail below.